meltano/meltano/docs/src/README.md

 home: true
 heroImage: /meltano-logo.svg
 metaTitle: "Meltano: open source ELT"
-description: Meltano is an open source platform for building, running & orchestrating ELT pipelines built out of Singer taps and targets and dbt models, that you can run locally or easily deploy in production.
+description: Meltano is an open source platform for building, running & orchestrating ELT pipelines made up of Singer taps and targets and dbt models, that you can run locally or easily deploy in production.
 Our goal is to make the power of data integration available to all by building a true open source alternative to existing proprietary hosted EL(T) solutions, in terms of ease of use, reliability, and quantity and quality of supported data sources.
 installation:
   primaryAction:
     text: Get started